Wednesday, January 25, 2012

 16 East 34th Street, 4th floor---------------------- Stuart Basefsky

 New York, NY 10016 -------------------------------Director, IWS News Bureau

 International Labour Organization (ILO)

-The annual Global Employment Trends (GET) report provides the latest global and regional estimates of employment and unemployment, employment by sector, vulnerable employment, labour productivity and working poverty, while also analysing country-level issues and trends in the labour market.
-Taking into account macroeconomic trends and forecasts, the GET includes a short-term outlook for labour markets around the world.
+The annual Global Employment Trends (GET) reports provide the latest global and regional estimates of employment and unemployment, employment by sector, vulnerable employment, labour productivity and working poverty, while also analysing country-level issues and trends in the labour market.

 This information is provided to subscribers, friends, faculty, students and alumni of the School of Industrial & Labor Relations (ILR).
 It is a service of the Institute for Workplace Studies (IWS) in New York City.
 Stuart Basefsky is responsible for the selection of the contents which is intended to keep researchers, companies, workers, and governments aware of the latest information related to ILR disciplines as it becomes available for the purposes of research, understanding and debate.
 The content does not reflect the opinions or positions of Cornell University, the School of Industrial & Labor Relations, or that of Mr. Basefsky and should not be construed as such.
 The service is unique in that it provides the original source documentation, via links, behind the news and research of the day.
 Use of the information provided is unrestricted.
 However, it is requested that users acknowledge that the information was found via the IWS Documented News Service.